newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/dental-license.md

 * Criminal history background check (fingerprinting information will be emailed to you after submitting your application)
 * Applicable fees paid

-If you’re applying through reciprocity, in addition to the application requirements, you must mail a [Verification of State License form](https://www.njconsumeraffairs.gov/den/Applications/Dentistry-Verification-of-State-License.pdf)to each state you hold (or have held) a dental license.
+If you’re applying through reciprocity, in addition to the application requirements, you must mail a [Verification of State License form](https://www.njconsumeraffairs.gov/den/Applications/Dentistry-Verification-of-State-License.pdf) to each state you hold (or have held) a dental license.
 The dentistry board of each state must complete the form, stamp it with their official seal, and mail it to: New Jersey State Board of Dentistry, P.O.
 Box 45005, 124 Halsey Street, 6th Floor, Newark, New Jersey 07101.

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="informational" }